 Since the Global Fund’s establishment in 2002, businesses have contributed their assets and expertise to the Global Fund, both through membership in the PSC and through other partnerships and programs.
 Their contributions range from financial contributions, technical services and advocacy to co-investments and operational support of in-country programs.

-During the Global Fund’s Fifth Replenishment Conference in 2016, pledges from private donors and innovative financing initiatives reached US $250 million for the 2017-2019 period, more than twice as much as in the previous period.
+During the Global Fund’s Sixth Replenishment Conference in 2019, pledges from private donors and innovative financing initiatives were over USD one billion for the 2020-2022 period, more than four times as much as in the previous period.
 For more information on the private sector’s contributions to the Fund, please click here.

-Comic Relief, a popular U.K. and U.S. charity, and the Global Fund have been partners since 2009.
-At the Global Fund’s preparatory replenishment meeting in Tokyo in December 2015, Comic Relief announced a three-year partnership through donations raised during its annual events: Red Nose Day and Sport Relief in the U.K. and Red Nose Day in America.
-Comic Relief has pledged US $12.75 to the Global Fund over the 2017-2019 Replenishment Period.
+Comic Relief’s strategic partnership with the Global Fund began in 2014 and covers multiple countries in Africa.
+The work supported through this partnership spans across malaria, HIV and tuberculosis programs, with emphasis on building resilient health systems.
+At the Global Fund’s Sixth Replenishment Conference in October 2019, Comic Relief announced a three-year partnership including an initial commitment of USD 17 million through donations raised during its annual events: Red Nose Day and Sport Relief in the United Kingdom and Red Nose Day in the United States.
 For more information on the partnership between the Global Fund and Comic Relief, please click here.

 |Private Sector CCM Members||Country|